Article: How to Find a Reputable Weimaraner Breeder by Just Weimaraners

-A> Yes, they will have been seen by a vet before going home with you.
+A> Yes, they will have been seen by a vet and evaluated for health and conformation before going home with you.

 Q> Can you see and visit with the parents of this litter?
 With other relatives of these dogs?
 Do they have the temperament you seek?

 A> The Dam resides with me and you can come and visit with her at any time.
 The sire however, lives elsewhere.
 It may be possible to visit with the sire depending on your location and availability of his owner.
 I will attempt to provide details, photos and video of the sire on the litter information page.